TOTAL PRICE: Complete the form to calculate price

 Western style toiletQuiet hideaway

 Has private bungalowsHas ensuite bathroom/toilet

-Biryei Homestay has two private VIP bungalows that lie between the beach and bird-filled jungle of Batanta’s Birie Island.
+Biryei Homestay has three private VIP bungalows that lie between the beach and bird-filled jungle of Batanta’s Birie Island.

-One bungalow has a raised bed, the other a mattress on the floor.
-Bedding includes sheets, pillows, bolsters and a mosquito nets Bathtowels are provided and there’s a bedside table with a lamp and clock in one bungalow.
+The bungalows have raised beds, with sheets, pillows, bolsters and a mosquito nets supplied.
+Bathtowels are provided and bedside tables with lamps and shelves and hooks.
 A room light switch and power outlets for charging devices are provided.

-Both bungalows have concrete-floored ensuite bathrooms with a piped water supply and bucket bathing.
-One bungalow has a western style toilet, the other has a squat toilet.
+The bungalows have concrete-floored ensuite bathrooms with a piped water supply and bucket bathing.
+Two bungalows have a western style toilet, the other has a squat toilet.

 Electricity is provided by generator and is available from sunset to around midnight.
 There’s no phone signal at Biryei Homestay.